-In the summertime when the living is easy, there's nothing quite like a deck for cooking out, entertaining, or simply relaxing.
+In the summertime, when the livin' is easy, there's nothing quite like a deck for cooking out, entertaining, or simply relaxing.
 In addition to boosting outdoor living space, a deck can be an asset when you sell your home.

 More good news: Decks add living space at a fraction of the cost of fully enclosed living area.
-You'll pay $25 to $35 per square foot for a pro-built deck compared to $100 to $250 per square foot for an enclosed addition.
+You'll pay $15 to $55 per square foot for a pro-built deck compared to $80 to $250 per square foot including materials and labor for an enclosed addition.

 If you're a determined DIYer, plan on spending three to four weekends building a 14-foot-by-18-foot deck yourself.
 If you choose this route, consider buying a ready-made deck plan.
 Or, put to use one of the many websites with interactive design aids, such as Lowe’s Deck Designer (registration required), and Deckorators.